heimsothe/Spring-2024-OOP-Cpp-Labs/Lab06/README.md

          - The left side of the ':' will be a field of 13 characters, then the colon character ':', then a field of 21 characters for a total of 35 characters.
          - `Address` and `Pet` can be displayed using the `overloaded <<` operators implemented for specific classes.
          - All `Pet`s in `pets` vector should be displayed using a for loop, each `Pet` information will be seperated by a newline.
+         - THe ADDRESS and PETS LIST lines will also be on a field of 13 and aligned left.
+Pay special attention to new line spacing as well.
          - <strong>If there are no pets under the person then display 'NONE' under 'PETS LIST' </strong>.

 ```